kelloggm/run-dljc/README.md

 Run `wpi.sh`.
 Its use is similar to `wpi-many.sh`, described above.
-However, its input is a single directory on your local machine rather than a list of repositories and hashes. `wpi-many.sh` uses this script internally after checking out projects.
+However, its input is a single directory on your local machine rather than a list of repository URLs and hashes. `wpi-many.sh` uses this script internally after checking out projects.